jonah-ramponi/ml-notes/content/posts/intro_to_attention.md

 This output is now passed through a *positional encoder*.
 Broadly, this is useful to provide the model with information about the position of words or tokens within a sequence.
 You might wonder why we need to positionally encode each token.
 What does it even mean to positionally encode something?
 Why can't we just use the index of the item?
 These questions are for another post.

 The only thing that matters for now, is that each of our numerical representations (vectors) are slightly altered.
-For the numerical representation of the token ``$\colorbox{red}{ What}$" that we get from our embedding model, it might look something like:
+For the numerical representation of the token $\colorbox{red}{ What}$ that we get from our embedding model, it might look something like:

 \begin{equation}
      \text{positional encoder}\Bigg(\begin{pmatrix} -0.415 \\\\    \vdots \\\\    0.571 \\\\   \end{pmatrix}\Bigg) =